-Dr. Mike Stroud OBE – Explorer, Nutritionist, Health Under Extreme Conditions Expert and Motivational Speaker
+Dr Mike Stroud OBE is an Explorer, Nutritionist, Health Under Extreme Conditions Expert and Motivational Speaker

 Mike Stroud was educated at Trinity School of John Whitgift in the London Borough of Croydon.
 He obtained a degree in anthropology and genetics, before qualifying as a doctor in 1979.

 Between 1979 and 1989 he worked in a variety of hospital posts interspersed with far-reaching expeditions and travel.

 In 1990, Mike entered into full-time research on endurance, nutrition and survival under extreme conditions, working at both the RAF Institute of Aviation Medicine and the Army Personnel Research Establishment.

 He later became the Chief Scientist at the UK Centre for Human Sciences.
 In 1995, he returned to hospital medicine and university work and in 1998 was appointed as a Senior Lecturer in Medicine and Nutrition, and Consultant Gastroenterologist at Southampton.

 In the expedition and sporting world, Mike Stroud is best known for his 1986 attempt with Sir Ranulph Fiennes to make the first unsupported journey on foot to the North Pole from Arctic Canada which was then followed by four more North Pole Attempts from both Canada and Siberia.